How To Write a Research Paper On Recycling

 How to write body paragraphs

 The body paragraphs of the research paper contain all information and ideas of the writer.
-Proper body paragraphs build on the thesis statement in details.
+Proper body paragraphs build on the thesis statement in detail.
 One should, therefore, revisit the thesis before and when writing body paragraphs.
 Various tips can assist the writer in developing an effective body of the paper.

 Tips on body writing

 Each of the body paragraphs should be structured specifically to discuss a unique idea or subtopic.
 The unique subtopic, therefore, requires a topic sentence under each of the paragraphs.
 However, the author should confine all ideas to the subject to avoid deviation from the main goal of the paper.
 In addition, the writer should present evidence from other sources to support the argument or the discussion of the paper in each of the paragraphs.
 The author of the research paper can then give opinions on the subject based on the available evidence.
-The passage from one paragraph to the next should be very clear by use of transitional statements.
+The passage from one paragraph to the next should be very clear by the use of transitional statements.
 The sentence structure should remain simple for information clarity.

 Example of the first body paragraph